 - Soy milk powder: I only tried this recipe with soy milk powder, however, rice milk powder or coconut powder should work fine too.
 You might need to adjust the water quantity slightly though.

 - Sugar: I made this condensed milk refined sugar-free by using powdered Xylitol.
 I simply processed granulated Xylitol in my electric coffee/spice grinder until it was a fine powder.
+Please note that desserts with Xylitol should be never given to dogs.
 You can most likely also use powdered Erythritol or any other refined sugar-free keto sweetener.
 If you have granulated sugar, then use the same amount in grams (85 g) and blend it in your high-speed blender, along with the soy milk powder, and salt.

 - Tahini: Feel free to use cashew butter or use coconut oil.